arshaw/ghi-scoreboard/README.md

 #### sortBy

 `string`.
 Determines the ordering of rows within each table.
-Is a column name, a barebones `issue` property name, or a custom property from one of the `process*` functions.
+Is a column name, a barebones `issue` property name, or a custom property from one of the `parse*` functions.

 Defaults to the rightmost column.